Neural Vector Fields for Implicit Surface Representation and Inference: Related Work

+\paragraph{INR in NeRF and 3D Reconstructions.} Implicit fields are also used to construct NeRFs~\cite{mildenhall2020nerf,yariv2021volume}, where the 3D surface is defined by a term called volume density $\sigma$.
+However, these methods are trained for accurate view synthesis rather than scene representation.
+Several works~\cite{yariv2021volume,guo2022neural,ueda2022neural} have proposed the use of a proper SDF in NeRF in order to improve the implicitly represented 3D scene.
+On the other hand, a ray-based implicit representation~\cite{Feng2022} was recently proposed, inspired from the so-called light field networks~\cite{sitzmann2021light}.
+Another recent work~\cite{sommersang2022} proposes to use SDF along with its gradient for the task of 3D reconstruction.
+A very similar approach is presented in \cite{venkatesh2020dude}.
+Even though in previous work~\cite{ben2022digs,atzmon2021sald} the gradient information is used for surface regularization, it does not contribute to localize the surface, contrary to what we propose.

-\textbf{Voxel grids} \cite{ji2017voxel1,kar2017voxel2} extend to volumetric data the pixel image structure and have been used with straightforward extensions of image processing techniques, such as convolutions, to 3 dimensions.
-However, the clear drawback of voxel-based methods is that they scale cubically with the resolution in terms of memory usage and computation.
+\paragraph{Grid-based representations and modifications.} An important class of 3D shape representations uses the voxel grid, which is essentially the discretized binary occupancy. \cite{ji2017voxel1,kar2017voxel2} directly extended the pixel-like image structure to volumetric data and were used with straightforward extensions to 3 dimensions of image processing techniques, such as convolutions.
+However, traditional voxel-based methods scale cubically with the resolution in terms of memory usage and computation.
 Therefore, the first methods proposed \cite{choy2016voxelsmall1,tulsiani2017voxelsmall2,wu2015smallvoxel3} could only work with $32^3$ voxel grids.
-It has been later improved to $128^3$ \cite{wu2017bigvoxel1,zhang2018bigvoxel2} with drawbacks in terms of network sizes and training speed, while still being too small to represent 3D data with high fidelity.
-The dimension of voxel grids can be improved with multi-resolution methods \cite{hane2017multi_res} that deal with grid sizes up to $256^3$ but have high complexity.

-To preserve the same structure but alleviate the computation limitations, octree-based methods \cite{tatarchenko2017octree1,riegler2017octree2} have been proposed, which could improve resolution up to $512^3$.
-These cannot still produce visually compelling results as they do not predict normals and do not smooth predictions to a sub-voxel resolution.
-Alternatively, \cite{dai2017tsdf1,stutz2018tsdf2,ladicky2017tsdf3} store the truncated signed distance function (TSDF) \cite{curless1996tsdf} at a voxel level, which allows to represent surfaces at a sub-voxel resolution.
-However, these methods still require large amounts of memory as the TSDF values are stored in a voxel grid and they are much harder to learn.
+It was later improved to $128^3$ \cite{wu2017bigvoxel1,zhang2018bigvoxel2} with drawbacks in terms of network sizes and training speed.
+Recently, voxel-grids are used in implicit representation, particularly in NeRF, by using octree-based sparse voxels~\cite{liu2020neural}, sparse spherical harmonic functions on the grid~\cite{yu2021plenoxels}, voxel occupancy and hashing~\cite{mueller2022instant} or simply interpolating voxel occupancy~\cite{sun2022direct}.
+Such grid-based interpolation and proxy functions may help improve the standard representations discussed above.